EEBOS/osg-online-api-docs/content/index.md

 ## How do I get started?

 In order to interact with our API, you’re required to include an authentication token in the header of every request.
-This API key will be provided to you by Online Learning Enterprises.
+This API key will be provided to you by OSG.

 For example, to retrieve the list of logins under your company, you can make the following request via `curl`: